howard-lgtm/Consigliary/PRIVACY_POLICY.md

 ## Children's Privacy

 Consigliary is not intended for users under 18 years of age.
 We do not knowingly collect information from children.
-If you believe we have collected information from a child, please contact us immediately at privacy@consigliary.app.
+If you believe we have collected information from a child, please contact us immediately at howard@htdstudio.net.

 ---